 New Caledonia was a colony of France between 1853 and 1946.
 It became a ‘territoire d’outre-mer’ with a special status within the French constitution granting it more autonomy than the other French overseas territories.
-New Caledonia has its own assembly and government, and legislation needs to be ratified by a special Kanak senate.
-Located 2000 km east of Australia, New Caledonia is made of a principal island and smaller isles of around 18 500 km².
+New Caledonia has its own assembly and government, and legislations need to be ratified by a special Kanak senate.
+Located 2000 km east of Australia, New Caledonia is made of a principle island and smaller isles of around 18 500 km².
 It hosts a population of less than 280,000 composed of 39% self-declared Kanak, and 27% ‘Europeans’.
 The rest of the population is composed of a mix of ethnicities originating from the nearby Polynesian Islands and South East Asia according to the 2014 census.

-Following violence between Kanak independentists and French authorities in 1988, the Matignon Accord granted an independence referendum to be held following a 10-year period to allow for New Caledonian socio-economic development.
-It was postponed by the Nouméa Accord in 1998 which granted New Caledonia more autonomy and set a referendum to be held between 2014 and 2018.
+Following violence between Kanak independentists and French authorities in 1988, the Matignon Accord granted an independence referendum to be held following a 10-year period to allow for New Caledonia socio-economic development.
+It was postponed by the Nouméa Accord in 1998 which granted New Caledonia more autonomy and set for a referendum to be held between 2014 and 2018.
 This accord was approved in the same year by 72 percent (with a 74 percent turnout) of the New-Caledonian population by referendum.

 This independence referendum is not the first to be held in New Caledonia.
 In 1987, the Kanak pro-independence parties boycotted the first independence referendum organised by the French Government.
 The independentists did not agree with the franchise proposed by the French authorities which allowed any person resident on the island for over three years to participate.
 Given their colonised status in international law, the Kanak and Socialist National Liberation Front (FLNKS) argued that only the indigenous population should be allowed to vote.
 The franchise put in place by the French government made the Kanak population an electoral minority and many boycotted the referendum process.
 The referendum resulted in 1.7% votes in favour of independence with a turnout of 59 percent.